- Supervisor's Toolbox

 If the student’s work is not satisfactory or if other conditions make continuance inadvisable, the supervisor may request that the assignment be canceled.
 If a student employee wishes to be released from a particular employment assignment, the student should notify the supervisor one week prior to leaving the job to allow ample time to secure a replacement.
 The supervisor must notify the Student Employment Office by sending a Student Job Termination Form.

 Upon termination of employment for any reason, a Student Termination Form must be completed and sent to the Student Employment Office.
-When student jobs are not completely terminated by the Student Employment Office, Ethics Training Notifications still go out, EFT notices go to wrong locations, department rosters are not accurate, and student employee records are not correct.
+When student jobs are not completely terminated by the Student Employment Office, Ethics Training Notifications still go out, department rosters are not accurate, and student employee records are not correct.
 Student Job Termination Forms need to be completed as soon as possible when a student leaves a department.